 Gin, in one form or another, is known in East Africa as Waragi.
 It’s a distilled banana-based spirit containing gin botanicals.
 Until recently, gin or enguli as homemade gin was predominantly a Ugandan product.
 However, in the 2010s, several Rwandan companies entered the marketplace, bringing local competition and Rwanda’s answer to the famous Uganda Waragi Gin.

-Uganda Waragi or it’s homemade counterparts make up almost 80% of all the alcohol drunk in Uganda and Rwanda is fast following this trend.
+Uganda Waragi, or its homemade counterparts, make up almost 80% of all the alcohol drunk in Uganda, and Rwanda is fast following this trend.

 The most popular commercially produced beers drunk in Rwanda include Primus, Mützig and Amstel.
-In rural areas, urwagwa is a beer made from the fermented juice of bananas that has been mixed with roasted sorghum flour.
+In rural areas, urwagwa is a beer made from the fermented juice of bananas that have been mixed with roasted sorghum flour.